PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 ## $n$ samples

+__DISCUSS WITH TERRY: Is it better to use $j$ to denote samples and encode group information in $X_j$, or to use $j$ to denote replicates and $k$ to denote groups?
+I think the former will be more general, e.g. a sample belonging to multiple groups.__

 To move from a single sample to $n$ samples simply requires an additional subscript, $j = 1, \ldots, n$.
 For example, $\mathcal{I}_{j}$ is the set of methylation loci in the $j^{th}$ sample and $\beta_{i, j}$ is the beta value for the $i^{th}$ locus in the $j^{th}$ sample.
 This defines the three levels in the hierarchy of a typical experiment -- individual molecules ($h$), individual methylation loci ($j$) and individual samples ($j$).
 A fourth level is how the samples relate in terms of an outcome of interest, such as phenotype.
 This fourth level might be defined up-front, such as in a designed experiment looking for differences in methylation between pre-defined groups of samples, or the aim of the experiment might be to discover this level.

 A common experiment of the first type is the two-group design in which $n_{1}$ samples are from group $1$ and $n_{2}$ samples are from group $2$ ($n_{1} + n_{2} = n$).
 This can be represented by a design matrix $X = [X_{j}]$, where $X_{j} = 1$ if the sample is from group $1$ and $X_{j} = 0$ if the sample is from group $2$.